SuryanshChopra/JavaScript-Interview-Coding/README.md

 # JavaScript-Interview-Coding
-Interview questions for Python.
+Interview questions for JavaScript.
 Additionally submitted for Hacktoberfest